We may earn affiliate commissions for the recommended products. Learn more.

 On macOS, the app looks completely identical, but the OpenVPN tunneling protocol is replaced with IPSec.
 The layout and color scheme remains the same.

-Alas, a big downside for Avast VPN is missing a Linux app.
+Alas, a big downside for Avast VPN is the lack of a Linux app.
 Most VPNs on the market at least include a text-based terminal app for tech-savvy Linux users, but Avast SecureLine VPN omits this option entirely.

 ExpressVPN app is fairly minimalist, reminding of mobile interfaces, which also makes the design easily interchangeable between devices.
 While it does not try to reinvent the wheel but offers a clear overview of all tools and features with informative text.